marvin-g-neu/ood-p2/docs/README.md

 - Added a .JAR file to the docs folder to show that our program works.

 ### Fixed errors from manual feedback:
-- Added helpers to cut down methods over 50 lines.
+- Added helpers to cut down methods over 50 lines in the GridFileReader and ClassicalThreeTriosModel.
 - Added comments to give context to the Grid.